 The Cub Scout Program is designed such that each year, the Cub Scouts have Required Adventures, and a variety of Elective Adventures they can explore together.

-Additionally, each year Scouts “recharge” their CyberChip award – which teaches online safety and courtesy.
-And Scouts have yearly “Youth Protection” conversations with their parents.
+Additionally, each year scouts “recharge” their CyberChip award – which teaches online safety and courtesy.
+Also, scouts have yearly “Youth Protection” conversations with their parents.

 Electives & NOVA Awards

-Our calendar accounts for these with our first and last months of the year.
-However, Cub Scouting largely happens AT HOME.
-We encourage all parents to work with their Cub Scouts to explore electives each and every month.
+Cubscouting largely happens AT HOME.
+We encourage all parents to work with their scouts to explore electives each month.

 Please Note – NOVA Awards must be administered by a a registered NOVA Counselor.
 GREAT news is that parents can sign up to be NOVA counselors.

-“God and Me” and “God and Family” awards will be awarded on Scout Sunday at Southway Community Church – February 3, 2019.
+“God and Me” and “God and Family” awards will be awarded on Scout Sunday at Beth-El Church.

 Note: Depending on rank, the religious award can satisfy some or all of the requirements of the faith-based adventure for that rank.
 It is also one of two awards that can be worn on the Boy Scout uniform as a youth or adult (the other being Arrow of Light).

 Also, each grade-level award can each be earned by a single Scout.
 For example, they can earn “God and Me” once during their Tiger-Wolf-Bear years, and then earn “God and Family” once during their Webelos-AOL years.